Detroit Red Wings: Little Caesars Arena and playoff drought (2017–present)

 Dylan Larkin was named the Red Wings captain on January 13, 2021, who succeeded Henrik Zetterberg following his retirement in 2018.
 On April 26, the Red Wings were eliminated from playoff contention for the fifth consecutive season.
 They would ultimately finish with a 19–27–10 record.
 The Red Wings finished the 2021–22 season at 32–40–10.
 They missed the playoff for the sixth consecutive season.
 On April 30, 2022, Jeff Blashill was fired as head coach.
 They then hired Derek Lalonde as their head coach on June 30, 2022.
 During 2022–23 season, the Red Wings would re-sign Dylan Larkin to an eight-year contract extension.
 The Red Wings finished the season at 35–37–10.
 They missed the playoffs for the seventh consecutive season.
 The Red Wings finished the 2023–24 season with a 41–32–9 record.
 However, they were eliminated from playoff contention for the eighth consecutive season via tiebreaker on April 16, 2024, after the Washington Capitals' 2–1 win over the Philadelphia Flyers.

 On December 26, 2024, after a slow start to the 2024–25 season, the Red Wings fired head coach Lalonde and assistant head coach Bob Boughner.
 Todd McLellan was hired as their new head coach, with Trent Yawney as an assistant head coach.
 On April 12, 2025, the Red Wings were eliminated from playoff contention for the ninth consecutive season after the Montreal Canadiens lost in overtime to the Toronto Maple Leafs.
 This extended their longest playoff drought in franchise history.
 They finished the season with a 39–35–8 record.

+On April 11, 2026, the Red Wings were eliminated from playoff contention for the tenth consecutive season following a 5–3 loss to the New Jersey Devils.
+With the Buffalo Sabres ending their 14-season playoff drought, the Red Wings currently hold the longest active playoff drought in the NHL.
+They finished the season with a 41–31–10 record.
+On July 15, it was announced that Yzerman would transition into a senior advisor position, but would also remain as the interim general manager and executive vice president until a successor was named.
+On September 15, Shawn Horcoff was named interim general manager.